MaxTalberg/Radiation-Dose-Calculator/README.md

 # Radiation Dose Calculator

-The radiation dose calculator is a numerical tool which calculates the users annual effective dose from everyday activities.
-The results are compared to the exposures experienced by those working in, or living 1km from the Sizewell C power station.
+The radiation dose calculator is a numerical tool which calculates the user's annual effective dose from everyday activities.
+The results are compared to the exposures experienced by those working in, or living 1km from the Sizewell C nuclear power station.
 Set to be constructed on the Suffolk coast.
-The web application is written to be accessible to the memembers of the public.
+The web application is written to be accessible to the members of the public.

 ## Required Packages
 - Dash